Zooeeyy/Understanding_Data-Preparation_and_Feature_Engineering/README.md

-# Understanding-Data/Preparation-Data and Feature Engineering
+# Study Case: Movie Analyst

 Understanding data can start with data preparation; here are the steps using Python and Jupiter: